 If you see your open and click through rates are not quite satisfying, it’s time to switch methods or make improvements.
 Make a change each time and see if the result is improving.
 For example, update your subject lines or adjust the number of emails you’re sending every month.
 Ultimately, get rid of campaigns that don’t work for you and embrace new strategies and content and repeat the cycle.

 Have you ever used any of these strategies?
 Did they ever work?
-Which strategy do you recommend to increase the engagement of your email marketing campaigns?
+Which strategy do you recommend to create engaging emails and increase the efficiency of your email marketing campaigns?
 Write in the comments to let us know.